ryan-byrne/pywfom/README.md

 ## Usage

-This section provides information on how to run the wfom.py script, as well as additional command line arguments at your disposal
+This section provides information on how to run the ```wfom``` script, as well as the command line arguments at your disposal

 ### Running from the Command Line